-- Always take the computer as carry-on luggage. - Always take the spare battery pack with you as carry-on luggage. - If possible, have the computer inspected by hand.
+- Always take the computer as carry-on luggage. - If possible, have the computer inspected by hand.
 Airport security Xray machines are safe, but do not put the computer through a metal detector.

-Traveling internationally with the computer
+Traveling internationally

 Check with your airline for any special requirements for travelling with Lithium batteries.